simplect/modern-openZWave/README.md

 A modern implementation of the openzwave library in C++11

 This project is a full rewrite of the MinOZW example in the OpenZWave library.
 The idea is to allow programmers to quickly implement this and use ZWave without any troubles.
-All the including files EXCEPT the Makefile (has it's embedded license) fall under the following license.
+All the including files EXCEPT the Makefile fall under the following license.